Important Income Tax Deadlines in 2019

 What If You Miss a Date?

-If you owe money and don't want to send a check to the IRS via snail mail and risk all the extra time that might entail, go to IRS Direct Pay and have the payment debited directly from your bank account.
-You might also want to e-file your late return if possible if you haven't missed that deadline.
-Most taxpayers can do that at IRS Free File.
-The IRS will accept e-filed returns up until Oct.
-15.
+Go to IRS Direct Pay and have the payment debited directly from your bank account if you owe money and don't want to send a check to the IRS via snail mail, risking all the extra time that might entail.
+You might also want to e-file your late return if you haven't missed that deadline as well.
+Most taxpayers can e-file at IRS Free File.
+The IRS will accept e-filed returns up until November.
+It will announce the exact date in November sometime in October 2019.

-And if you can't pay the tax you owe immediately, don't delay.
-File your return anyway and immediately apply for an installment agreement.
-The IRS will let you pay over time as long as you make arrangements to do so.
+File your return anyway and immediately apply for a payment plan if you can't pay the tax you owe right away.
+The IRS will generally let you pay over time as long as you make arrangements to do so.